Most Searched Apartments in California

-Things to Do in North Hollywood, CA
+Things to do in North Hollywood, Los-Angeles, CA

 Despite its small size, there’s plenty to keep you occupied in North Hollywood.
 The neighborhood is dotted with green areas, including the Tujunga Greenbelt, along the banks of the Tujunga Wash.
 This 2,754 ft.-long green belt is ideal for jogging, dog walking or simply taking a stroll and enjoying the view.
 It follows an impressive mural known as ‘The Great Wall of Los Angeles’, depicting California’s major historical events.

 The North Hollywood recreation center and park is a great spot for anything from a family picnic, to playing or watching various sports.
 It’s also home to the NoHo Summer Nights Festival, a series of concerts throughout the summer that take place on the park’s band stand.

 There’s no shortage of shopping venues in North Hollywood, with Valley Plaza being popular among visitors and locals alike.
 It houses a modern movie theater, plus a variety of boutique shops and major stores.
 Numerous independent family stores and restaurants still operate, having been passed down from generation to generation.

 The NoHo Arts District is hugely popular and offers residents a wide variety of events to enjoy, workshops to partake in, and restaurants and bars to explore.
 Theater lovers will be in heaven among the numerous playhouses and theaters along this family friendly, pedestrianized stretch, while numerous bars and restaurants provide a relaxed environment and live music on a regular basis.